msjaiswal/book-notes/Building Microservices.markdown

 ### What are Microservices?
 Microservices are small, independently deployable, autonomous services that work together.
-Small and focussed on doing one thing well.
+THey are small and focussed on doing one thing well.
 Microservices takes the approach of Single Responsibility Principle to independent services.
+Microservices architecture asks you to break down your system in to multiple such microservices which interact with each other to accomplish the larger goal.

 #### How small can it go ?
 Smaller services => More number of services => more independence => More [operational complexity](https://github.com/msjaiswal/book-notes/blob/master/Effective%20Engineer.markdown#reduce-operational-complexity).
+It's turns out to be a tradeoff about how small you can make your microservice.
 Nanoservice is an antipattern where a service is too fine-grained.
 A nanoservice is a service whose overhead (communications, maintenance, and so on) outweighs its utility.

-#### Autonomous
+#### Advantages of Microservice Architecture.
-- Can be deployed independently.
-- All communications via network calls.
-- Exposes an API.
+- Autonomous: Can be deployed independently.
+All communications via network calls.
+Exposes an API.

-#### Technology Heterogeneity
-Different part of systems can use different technology stack if needed for better performance.
+- Technology Heterogeneity: Different part of systems can use different technology stack if needed for better performance.
 But multiple technologies comes with an overhead - operational understanding of multiple technology stacks.

-#### Resilience
-Microservices can provide resiliency by introducing redundancy.
+- Resilience: Microservices can provide resiliency by introducing redundancy.

-#### Scaling
-One part of the system can move to another machine.
+- Scaling - One part of the system can move to another machine.

-#### Ease of Deployment
-Individual microservices can be deployed independently in contrast with deploying whole Monolith
+- Ease of Deployment: Individual microservices can be deployed independently in contrast with deploying whole Monolith

-#### Organization
-Different microservices can be owned by different teams.
+- Organization: Different microservices can be owned by different teams.

-#### Composability
-Reuse of functionality.
+- Composability: Reuse of functionality.
 Same microservice can be used for different purpose.
 Unix Philosophy.

 #### Shared Libraries

-#### Disadvantages:
+Code must not shared between microservices as far as possible.
+Some disadvantages of shared code:
 - You loose true heterogeneity.
 - Unless using dlls, you cannot deploy a new library without deploying the entire process.
 - What is ok?